WHEN WILL ALL REOPEN?

 WHAT DAY TIME COURSES WILL ALL BE RUNNING?

-Between the hours of 08:30 and 18:30 Monday to Friday our day time General English courses will be running covering all levels.
-Students will be informed of their class timetable prior to their course commencement.
+Between the hours of 09:30 and 12:45 Monday to Friday our day time General English courses will be running covering all levels.
+Students will be informed of their class allocation and timetable prior to their course commencement.
+The school will be open from 09:15 for students to enter with entrance and exit protocols in place.

 WHAT EVENING COURSES WILL ALL BE RUNNING?